Is My Life Over After a DUI?

 possession was for the purpose of trafficking [Read More]

 We have received hundreds of comments in response to Ms. Mamo’s article (see below).
-Lockyer Campbell Posner does not support or endorse any of these comments and has posted them for discussion purposes only.
+Lockyer Posner Craig does not support or endorse any of these comments and has posted them for discussion purposes only.

 Since the publication of Alexandra Mamo’s article, we have received a great deal of feedback, both positive and negative.
 The strongly held views on both sides of the debate deserve thoughtful and respectful consideration.
 Whichever side of the debate you stand on, let’s ensure that the rule of law is applied, the guilty are brought to justice and the innocent are exonerated.
 If you have been charged with a criminal offence, or require legal advice, whether as a charged person or a victim of crime, feel free to call our firm for assistance at (416) 847-2560.